Pros & Cons of Paying off Student Loans Early

 Jimenez started looking for ways to lower her nearly 7% interest rate so that more of each payment would be applied to the principal.
 A lower interest rate would also give her the opportunity to go back to paying extra on the principal each month.

-She was interested in learning more about how to refinance student loan debt, but her research yielded limited options and rates that weren’t much better than she already had.
+She was interested in learning more about how to refinance student loans, but her research yielded limited options and rates that weren’t much better than she already had.

 She considered other options, including putting the balance on a 0% APR credit card, but she worried about a lack of flexibility in case of a financial emergency.
 She finally decided to refinance through SoFi for the great rates she qualified for.
 “I also kept continuing to refinance, and the rate got better and better,” she said.
 “I liked that there were no fees and the application process is easy and straightforward.”